 Negotiate with the dealership

 Dealerships generate a nice portion of their revenue from the in-house financing department.
 So, don’t be surprised if they strongly encourage you to finance your new ride through them.
-You have the option to decline their offer, but it may be worth a shot as they can possibly beat the rate you received through the bank or online lender.
+You have the option to decline their offer, but it may be worth a shot as they might beat the rate you received through the bank or online lender.

 Finalize the loan